-This entire building is extremely kid-friendly - with interactive exhibits everywhere you look.
+This entire building is highly kid-friendly - with interactive exhibits everywhere you look.
 These exhibits cover things like volcanology, oceanography, and native Hawaiian animal species.

-We suggest to be there at 12:30pm or 2:30pm.
+We suggest being there at 12:30 pm or 2:30 pm.
 You’ll have the opportunity to watch a demonstration of lava being created as actual lava rocks are melted!
 It’s definitely worth it, especially if you have interested kids.

 There are also several special exhibits throughout the museum that are always changing.
-These special exhibits re always interesting, and definitely worth a visit.
+These special exhibits are always interesting, and definitely worth a visit.

 Add Bishop Museum To Your Itinerary

-The Bishop Museum is a beautiful and fascinating way to keep Hawaiian culture and traditions alive, and is a delightful way to spend an afternoon.
+The Bishop Museum is a beautiful and fascinating way to keep Hawaiian culture and traditions alive and is a delightful way to spend an afternoon.
 When you’re visiting Honolulu, add it to your itinerary!
-The museum is also located away from the bustle of Waikiki and downtown Honolulu - so it’s a good way to unwind.
+The museum is also located away from the bustle of Waikiki and downtown Honolulu - so it’s an excellent way to unwind.
 Have fun during your visit!